ChaconMoon/Switch-Media-Downloader/README.md

 __[Spanish README](README_ES.md)__

-A Python program to download screenshots from the Nintendo Switch console.
+A Python program to download screenshots and videos from the Nintendo Switch console.

 This program uses the Nintendo Switch system's screenshot download feature via Wi-Fi to automate the process and organize them automatically.
 The screenshots will be downloaded to your user's Pictures directory.